Medical expert of the article

 - By duration:

-- short-term - up to 1 week; o acute - up to 1 month; o subacute - up to 3 months; about chronic - more than 3 months.
+- short-term - up to 1 week; acute - up to 1 month; subacute - up to 3 months; chronic - more than 3 months.

-Also assess the surface of the organs (smooth, bumpy).
+The surface of the organs is also assessed (smooth, bumpy).

-The presence of hepatolienal syndrome does not require the use of special methods of treatment.
-Regression of hepatolyenal syndrome against the background of ongoing etiotropic therapy testifies to its effectiveness.
+The presence of hepatosplenic syndrome does not require the use of special treatment methods.
+Regression of hepatosplenic syndrome against the background of the conducted etiotropic therapy indicates its effectiveness.